-- Fully engage parents and / or young people with SEND when drawing up policies that affect them. - Identify, assess and make SEND provision for all students with SEND, whether or not they have an EHC plan. - Use their best endeavours to secure the special educational provision called for by a student or young person's SEND. - Designate an appropriate member of staff (the SEND co-ordinator or SENCO) as having responsibility for co-ordinating provision for students with SEND. - Appoint a designated teacher for 'looked after' students where appropriate. - Make reasonable adjustments for students with disabilities to help alleviate any substantial disadvantage they experience because of their disability. - Take necessary steps to ensure that students with disabilities are not discriminated against, harassed or victimised. - Publish annual information on the school's SEND Policy, setting out the measures and facilities to assist access for students with disabilities. - Publish annual information about the arrangements for the admission of students with disabilities, the steps taken to prevent students from being treated less favourably than others, the facilities provided to assist students with disabilities, and the school's accessibility plan. - Publish accessibility plans setting how they plan to increase access for students with disabilities to the curriculum, the physical environment and to information, reviewable every 3 years. - Develop complaints procedures which, along with details about appealing to the SEND Tribunal, will be made known to parents and students through a single point of access. - Provide suitable, full-time education from the 6th day of a fixed permanent exclusion of a student with SEN, in line with their EHC plan. - Review the SEND Policy in light of changes to legislation.
+- Fully engage parents and / or young people with SEND when drawing up policies that affect them. - Identify, assess and make SEND provision for all students with SEND, whether or not they have an EHC plan. - Use their best endeavours to secure the special educational provision called for by a student or young person's SEND. - Designate an appropriate member of staff (the SEND co-ordinator or SENDCo) as having responsibility for coordinating provision for students with SEND. - Appoint a designated teacher for 'looked after' students where appropriate. - Make reasonable adjustments for students with disabilities to help alleviate any substantial disadvantage they experience because of their disability. - Take necessary steps to ensure that students with disabilities are not discriminated against, harassed or victimised. - Publish annual information on the school's SEND Policy, setting out the measures and facilities to assist access for students with disabilities. - Publish annual information about the arrangements for the admission of students with disabilities, the steps taken to prevent students from being treated less favourably than others, the facilities provided to assist students with disabilities, and the school's accessibility plan. - Publish accessibility plans setting how they plan to increase access for students with disabilities to the curriculum, the physical environment and to information, reviewable every 3 years. - Develop complaints procedures which, along with details about appealing to the SEND Tribunal, will be made known to parents and students through a single point of access. - Provide suitable, full-time education from the 6th day of a fixed permanent exclusion of a student with SEN, in line with their EHC plan. - Review the SEND Policy in light of changes to legislation.

-The Headteacher has a responsibility to:
+The Co-Headteachers have a responsibility to:

-- Ensure that those teaching or working with the student are aware of their needs, and have arrangements in place to meet them. - Ensure that teachers monitor and review the student's progress during the course of the academic year. - Cooperate with local authorities during annual EHC plan reviews. - Ensure that the SENCo has sufficient time and resources to carry out their functions. - Provide the SENCo with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within the school. - Regularly and carefully review the quality of teaching for students at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support SEND students
+- Ensure that those teaching or working with the student are aware of their needs, and have arrangements in place to meet them. - Ensure that teachers monitor and review the student's progress during the course of the academic year. - Cooperate with local authorities during annual EHC plan reviews. - Ensure that the SENDCo has sufficient time and resources to carry out their functions. - Provide the SENDCo with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within the school. - Regularly and carefully review the quality of teaching for students at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support SEND students - Regularly report to the governing body on the progress of the SEND cohort, who provide support and challenge to the school in the implementation of the SEND policy.